 Sometimes things can have an effect on us in life that cause us to not feel well both physically and mentally and may cause us to act in a certain way that has a negative impact on our wellbeing.

-This can particularly be the case for adults at risk of harm.
-There is lots of support for people in this situation and the information below helps us to recognise the signs of symptoms of abuse, including self-neglect, self-harm and suicide awareness.
+This can particularly be the case for adults at risk of harm or radicalisation.
+There is lots of support for people in this situation and the information below helps us to recognise the signs of symptoms of abuse, including self-neglect, self-harm, suicide awareness and radicalisation.

 Find out more on the East Riding Health and Wellbeing website